 The applicant will work in a multidisciplinary team, and the main work responsibilities will be to perform microsurgeries, electrophysiological recordings, behavioral monitoring and two-photon microscopy of mice.
 The candidate will also take part in the analyses of such data by custom written MATLAB software.

 More about the position

-A Master’s degree (120 ECTS) or an equivalent qualification in neuroscience, computer science, math, physics or engineering are encouraged to apply. minimum grade B (ECTS grading scale) or equivalent.
-The Master’s degree must include a thesis of at least 30 ECTS.
+- A medical degree or master’s degree (120 ECTS) or an equivalent qualification in molecular biology, neuroscience or similar, minimum grade B (ECTS grading scale) or equivalent.
+The master’s degree must include a thesis of at least 30 ECTS.